wolftype/versor/README.md

-Versor 2.0 is a C++11 Library that generates optimized geometric algebra code at compile-time.
+Versor 2.0 is a C++11 Library that generates optimized geometric algebra code at compile-time through template metaprogramming.
+More information at versor.mat.ucsb.edu

+- You'll need C++11 support (See important makefile notes below).

-It can handle arbitrary metrics and dimensions (limited by your compiler...).
+It can handle arbitrary metrics and dimensions (limited by your compiler... currently I can get up to about 10 dimensions in flat euclidean space, and 6 dimensions in conformal space).

 	git clone git://github.com/wolftype/vsr2.0.git
 	cd vsr2.0